expectedtodie/expectedtodie/_posts/2024-01-14-expectedtodie-part9.md

 <img src="/images/blog/Waterfall.jpeg" width="300px">

 Also, my daughter Taylor did end up getting married in 2023 in Idaho!
 There was a time, given this cancer, when I assumed I could never live to walk my daughter down the aisle on her wedding day.
+Certainly the doctors didn't see me living 11 years, let alone be thriving.
 How fortunate I am!

 <img src="/images/blog/TaylorWedding.jpeg" width="300px">